fdonnet/ubik_accounting/README.md

 ## Build and Run

 At the root of the repository.
-"Mount" the dependencies with Docker by running that in your terminal:
+"Mount" the dependencies with Docker by running this command in your terminal:

 `docker compose up`